Weak gravitational quantum effects in boson particles: Infinite Spherical Well

 where, from perturbation theory we have

 Unfortunately, it is not possible to solve the last integral with analytic methods, thus we will integrate it numerically.
-In general, there exists for each state $n=2l+1$ degeneration, thus for $l=0$, we have that $j_0(x)=\sin(x)/x$, whose n-th root is $q_{0n}=n\pi$ and the normalization's constant is $A_{01}=\sqrt{2/a}$.
+In general, there exists for each state $n=2l+1$ degeneration, thus for $l=0$, we have that j$_0(x)=\sin(x)/x$, whose n-th root is q$_{0n}=n\pi$ and the normalization's constant is A$_{01}=\sqrt{2/a}$.
 Hence